r-portas/comp3702/lecture_notes/week8_lecture.md

 ## Using a Policy
 1. Starts from the initial state
-2. Move accoring to the policy
+2. Move according to the policy
 3. The agent moves to a new state
     - The new state the agent ends up may be different in different runs
 4. Repeat from 2 until criteria is satisfied (e.g. goal is reached)